Polishing Film Type Edge Polishing

 Edge observation of oxide semiconductors: perfect mirror surface achieved

-Top Edge Polishing and Terrace Formation
+Top Edge Polishing and Terrace Formation Polishing

-Chip-Shaped and Non-Standard Wafer Processing
+Chip-Shaped and Non-Standard Size Wafer Chamfering

 Half-inch wafers